 A multiple inflation system is often called for when safety requirements hit a certain level.
 When that happens, more than one blower can be attached to a Y shaped inflation tube.
 Each blower has it's own set of louvers that prevent back flow.
 Multiple fans are designed to run on separate circuits.
 In the case of a power failure on one blower, the next blower in line allows the balloon to stay inflated and in place.

-Perpetual Evolution Designs, LLC - Cuyahoga Falls, Ohio USA
+Perpetual Evolution Designs, LLC - Kent, Ohio USA